Jill Meager: As an actor

 Meager has appeared in many roles on television and in film, including Lucy Eyelesbarrow in 4:50 from Paddington, one of the BBC's adaptations of Miss Marple novels, in 1987.
-She played Katherine Chipping in the 1984 BBC adaption of the book Goodbye, Mr. Chips.
+She played Katherine Chipping in the 1984 BBC adaptation of the book Goodbye, Mr. Chips.
 She played opposite Charles Dance in the BBC spy thriller The Secret Servant by Gavin Lyall.
 She had a role in the "unofficial" James Bond film Never Say Never Again in 1983, and starred opposite Alan Bates and Lambert Wilson in the feature film Sins of a Father based on a Graham Swift novel.
 Her other television appearances include Taggart, Bergerac and Hannay.